 Adjusting Transaction Isolation Levels

-The isolation property is one of the four ACID properties a logical unit of work must display to qualify as a transaction.
+The isolation property is one of the four properties, atomicity, consistency, isolation, and durability (ACID), that a logical unit of work must display to qualify as a transaction.
 It is the ability to shield transactions from the effects of updates performed by other concurrent transactions.
 The level of isolation is actually customizable for each transaction.

-Transact-SQL scripts and DB-Library applications use the SET TRANSACTION ISOLATION LEVEL statement.
+Transact-SQL scripts use the SET TRANSACTION ISOLATION LEVEL statement.

 ADO applications set the IsolationLevel property of the Connection object to adXactReadUncommitted, adXactReadCommitted, adXactRepeatableRead, or adXactReadSerializable.

-OLE DB applications call ITransactionLocal::StartTransaction with isoLevel set to ISOLATIONLEVEL_READUNCOMMITTED, ISOLATIONLEVEL_READCOMMITTED, ISOLATIONLEVEL_REPEATABLEREAD, or ISOLATIONLEVEL_SERIALIZABLE
+When starting a transaction, applications using OLE DB call ITransactionLocal::StartTransaction with isoLevel set to ISOLATIONLEVEL_READUNCOMMITTED, ISOLATIONLEVEL_READCOMMITTED, ISOLATIONLEVEL_REPEATABLEREAD, ISOLATIONLEVEL_SNAPSHOT, or ISOLATIONLEVEL_SERIALIZABLE.

 ODBC applications call SQLSetConnectAttr with Attribute set to SQL_ATTR_TXN_ISOLATION and ValuePtr set to SQL_TXN_READ_UNCOMMITTED, SQL_TXN_READ_COMMITTED, SQL_TXN_REPEATABLE_READ, or SQL_TXN_SERIALIZABLE.